dvdgeroconnell/wsaa-project/README.md

 CURL or Postman may be used to test the server-side functionality.

 ## Sample CURL commands
 Following commands are used with the web server running on localhost.
+Replace with an appropriate host and port.

 ### Get All
 **local**